monsoonmaelstrom/book2/book2.md

 “What happened?”
 I ask.

-“After the first hour and half, he started sweating,” Henry supplies.
+“After the first hour and a half, he started sweating,” Henry supplies.

 “Hour and a half?
 How long has it been?”